-Ultraviolet microdisk lasers are integrated monolithically into photonic circuits using a III-nitride on silicon platform with gallium nitride (GaN) as the main waveguiding layer.
-The photonic circuits consist of a microdisk and a pulley waveguide terminated by outcoupling gratings.
-We measure quality factors up to 3500 under continuous-wave excitation.
-Lasing is observed from 374 nm to 399 nm under pulsed excitation, achieving low threshold energies of $0.14~\text{mJ/cm}^2$ per pulse (threshold peak powers of $35~\text{kW/cm}^2$).
-A large peak to background dynamic of around 200 is observed at the out-coupling grating for small gaps of 50 nm between the disk and waveguide.
-These devices operate at the limit of what can be achieved with GaN in terms of operation wavelength. © 2020 Optical Society of America http://dx.doi.org/10.1364/ao.XX.XXXXXX
+Ultraviolet microdisk lasers are integrated monolithically into photonic circuits using a III-nitride-on-silicon platform with gallium nitride (GaN) as the main waveguide layer.
+The photonic circuits consist of a microdisk and a pulley waveguide, terminated by out-coupling gratings.
+In this Letter, we measure quality factors up to 3500 under continuous-wave excitation.
+Lasing is observed from 374 to 399 nm under pulsed excitation, achieving low-threshold energies of 0.14 mJ/cm2 per pulse (threshold peak powers of 35 kW/cm2).
+A large peak-to-background dynamic of around 200 is observed at the out-coupling grating for small gaps of 50 nm between the disk and the waveguide.
+These devices operate at the limit of what can be achieved with GaN in terms of operation wavelength. © 2020 Optical Society of America https://doi.org/10.1364/OL.395371

-In recent years, there has been a significant interest in ultraviolet (UV) emitters, such as light emitting diodes (LEDs) and optically pumped lasers for a variety of applications including germicidal sterilization and gas sensing [1, 2].
-The material system of choice for active devices in the UV spectrum is III-nitride, due to its band gap tunability from the UV-C to the visible spectrum.
+In recent years, there has been a significant interest in ultraviolet (UV) emitters, such as light-emitting diodes (LEDs) and optically pumped lasers, for a variety of applications, including germicidal sterilization and gas sensing [1,2].
+The material of choice for active devices in the UV spectrum is III-nitride, due to its band gap tunability from the UV-C to the visible spectrum.

 III-nitride microcavity photonics is a very active field of research [3].
 Individual microlasers in the UV spectral range have been realized under pulsed optical pumping [4-6] and electrical injection [7].
-Photonic circuits in the UV have also recently gained popularity with potential applications including atomic clocks or precision metrology [8].
-Several passive circuits have been demonstrated using aluminum nitride (AlN) [9-12] or aluminum oxide (Al2O3) [13].
+Photonic circuits in the UV have also recently gained popularity with potential applications, including atomic clocks and precision metrology [8].
+Several passive circuits have been demonstrated using aluminum nitride (AlN) [9-12] and aluminum oxide (Al2O3) [13].
 A simple active circuit using aluminum gallium nitride (AlGaN) LEDs has also recently been demonstrated [14].
-However, no demonstrations of active photonic circuits containing microlasers in the UV have been reported, while this would constitute an important step for the development of next generation photonic circuits.
+However, to the best of our knowledge, no demonstrations of active photonic circuits containing microlasers in the UV have been reported, while this would constitute an important step in the development of next generation photonic circuits.